-Under the Programme described in this Base Prospectus (the "Programme"), Achmea B.V. (the "Issuer"), subject to compliance with all relevant laws, regulations and directives, may from time to time issue notes (the "Notes").
+Under the debt issuance programme (the "Programme") described in this base prospectus (the "Base Prospectus"), Achmea B.V. (the "Issuer"), subject to compliance with all relevant laws, regulations and directives, may from time to time issue notes (the "Notes").
 The Notes may be issued as subordinated notes (the "Subordinated Notes") or senior notes (the "Senior Notes").
 The aggregate nominal amount of Notes outstanding will not at any time exceed €5,000,000,000 (or the equivalent in other currencies).